Friday, July 31, 2020

 The Biblical punishments for a host of criminal sins have absolutely nothing to do with Lex Talionis, yet this fact, which can be demonstrated by many different examples, is almost always left out of public discussions about the Biblical verses prescribing "eye for eye" penalties.
 It is clear that the Bible does prescribe a literal version of Lex Talionis (that is, mirror physical injury is the punishment) in a very specific set of cases involving assault that results in permanent injury or disfigurement, but it is also clear that the Bible opposes Lex Talionis in other contexts.
 Mosaic Law does not prescribe Lex Talionis in most cases, but it does require a literal "eye for eye" sentence when it does.

-Sins like rape (Deuteronomy 22:25-27), seizing someone's genitals in an act of assault (Deuteronomy 25:11-12), arson (Exodus 22:6), kidnapping (Exodus 21:16), minor assault (Exodus 21:18-19, 22), assault of one's parents (Exodus 21:15), inflicting more than 40 lashes (Deuteronomy 25:1-3), and criminal slander (Deuteronomy 19:16-19) are some key examples of actions which it would be Biblically unjust to inflict on an offender even if he or she did them to someone else.
-There is no ambiguity as to whether the Bible prescribes "eye for eye" punishments for all sins with a criminal status.
+Sins like rape (Deuteronomy 22:25-27), seizing someone's genitals in an act of assault (Deuteronomy 25:11-12), arson (Exodus 22:6), kidnapping (Exodus 21:16), assault with no permanent injury (Exodus 21:18-19, 22), assault (however minor) of one's parents (Exodus 21:15), infliction of permanent injury on one's servant (Exodus 21:26-27), inflicting more than 40 lashes (Deuteronomy 25:1-3), and criminal slander (Deuteronomy 19:16-19) are some key examples of actions which it would be Biblically unjust to inflict on an offender even if he or she did them to someone else.
+Each of these things is prohibited in itself or assigned a non-mirror punishment.
+There is no actual ambiguity as to how the Bible does not prescribe "eye for eye" punishments for all sins with a criminal status.

 The Biblical text completely rejects all three of these stances on the matter.
 Unfortunately, they are the only three approaches to Lex Talionis that most people will likely know of, partly because they are so common and partly because of intellectual apathy or incompetence on their own parts.
 It is vital for anyone who recognizes the centrality of criminal justice in Biblical ethics to not err to the left or to the right in understanding Lex Talionis and its very limited role in Mosaic Law.
 Lex Talionis might be a relatively minor part of Biblical morality, but misconceptions of it are anything but minor.